The time to act for a sustainable maritime future is now

 Even if renewable energy becomes available with even lower costs, however, the production of hydrogen is not the biggest challenge to its use as a fuel.
 Another significant challenge is the storage of hydrogen as fuel.
 To achieve higher energy densities hydrogen has to be stored as either compressed gas or as liquid.
 As a gas, it typically requires high-pressure tanks, while storage as a liquid requires cryogenic temperatures because the boiling point of hydrogen at one atmosphere is -253 degrees Celsius, which adds to the complexity.

 This challenge makes synthetic fuels that can be considered hydrogen carriers more attractive.
 Hydrogen can be bound to CO2 or N2 in the form of CH4 (methane), CH3OH (methanol) or NH3 (ammonia), which makes the transportation, storage and the conversion of the energy much easier.
 But these options also have challenges.
-I do not see ammonia as a viable option any time soon due to low readiness levels, its toxicity, and a lack of rules and regulations.
+Green ammonia or hydrogen will not be viable solutions for near term, nor for all applications even at a mid to long term horizon.
 Methanol may become commercially viable to some extent, and fuel cells will be applicable for certain segments in shipping with lower power demand or short distances as well as for road transportation.
-Large scale adoption of the hydrogen fuel cell as the primary energy source is unlikely for many years to come and cannot be considered a solution for meeting the IMO 2050 GHG targets.
+Large scale adoption of the hydrogen fuel cell as the primary energy source is unlikely for many years to come and cannot be consider a solution for shipowners wanting to do a change today.

 A new ecosystem

 At Wärtsilä, we’re taking a big picture approach to tackling the targets and improving sustainability in general.
 We are working towards a Smart Marine Ecosystem that involves all aspects of the maritime economy.
 In a Smart Marine